yonatanp/quicklib/README.md

 If you want to include more than one top-level package in your library, place additional ones next to `mypackage`.

 For a deeper dive into recommended structure and other possible options, check out [Structuring Your Project](http://docs.python-guide.org/en/latest/writing/structure/) at the Hitchhiker's Guide to Python.

-### MANIFEST.in

-Create this file with fixed content:

-    include quicklib/quicklib_incorporated.zip

-This is a technical requirement of the quicklib library.

 ### Setup script